-Acute GVHD occurs in recipients of allogeneic HSC transplants (in 40% of HLA-matched sibling graft recipients and 80% of unrelated donor graft recipients).
+Acute GVHD, in which immune cells from the donor attack tissue in the recipient, occurs in recipients of allogeneic hematopoietic stem cell transplants (in 40% of HLA-matched sibling graft recipients and 80% of unrelated donor graft recipients).
 It causes fever, rash, hepatitis with hyperbilirubinemia, vomiting, diarrhea, abdominal pain (which may progress to ileus), and weight loss.

 Major later complications include

-Chronic GVHD affects primarily the skin (eg, lichenoid rash, scleroderma) and mucous membranes (eg, keratoconjunctivitis sicca, periodontitis, orogenital lichenoid reactions), but it also affects the GI tract and liver.
+Chronic GVHD affects primarily the skin (eg, lichenoid rash, sclerotic skin changes) and mucous membranes (eg, keratoconjunctivitis sicca, periodontitis, orogenital lichenoid reactions), but it also affects the gastrointestinal tract and liver.
 Immunodeficiency is a primary feature; bronchiolitis obliterans similar to that after lung transplantation can also develop.
 Ultimately, GVHD causes death in 20 to 40% of patients who have it.

 Overall, disease relapse occurs in

-Success (cancer-free bone marrow) rates are
+Overall, success (cancer-free bone marrow) rates are

-Compared with chemotherapy alone, HSC transplantation improves survival of patients with multiple myeloma.
-Success rates are low for patients with more advanced disease or with responsive solid cancers (eg, breast cancer, germ cell tumors).
-Relapse rates are reduced in patients with GVHD, but overall mortality rates are increased if GVHD is severe.
+Compared with chemotherapy alone, hematopoietic stem cell transplantation improves survival of patients with multiple myeloma.
+Success rates are low for patients with more advanced disease or with responsive solid cancers (eg, germ cell tumors).
+Relapse rates are reduced in patients with graft-vs-host disease (GVHD), but overall mortality rates are increased if GVHD is severe.